-Based upon the location of this well (fig. 2-17), adjacent to the historic Silver Bow Creek channel and down gradient from MR's concentrator, it is not surprising that the groundwater in the area is contaminated with mining-related type wastes.
+Based upon the location of this well (fig. 2-19), adjacent to the historic Silver Bow Creek channel and downgradient from MR's concentrator, it is not surprising that the groundwater in the area is contaminated with mining-related type wastes.
 Contaminant concentrations are similar to those in well AMC-5 located to the north.
-Mean concentrations are above standards for pH and nitrate in well BFM05-2; and pH in well BMF05-4.
-However, 2010 nitrate concentrations in well BMF05-2 were below the MCL.
+Mean concentrations are above standards for pH in wells BFM05-2 and BMF05-4.